Possibly the world's most sophisticated precision training system for mind-body wellbeing.

 You are a wellness practitioner who knows that often the best hour of your patients/clients’ week is with you, and you want to help them sustain that wellbeing all week long.
-You want an adjunct wellness model that can pull alongside your practice, increase your efficacy, and help your patients/clients feel well.
+You want an adjunct wellness model that can pull alongside your practice, increase your efficacy and positive impact, and help empower your clients to become active participants in their own growth.

 This is the only use of the Internet I’ve ever heard about that actually makes sense.